What are the best swim goggles? Coach tests the best options for pool and open-water swimming

-Make sure you have the best visibility when in the water with a set of tried-and-tested swim goggles.
-I've reviewed the best for triathlon, pool training and open-water swimming.
+Swim with clarity and in comfort with a set of these tried-and-tested swimming goggles.
+I've reviewed the 10 best for triathlon, pool training and open-water swims.

 Think your swimming goggles should be a cheap, often-replaced item?
 Then think again.
 Technology has moved on loads in recent years, so there’s no need to settle for leaky, ill-fitting or foggy goggles.
 Buying an unsuitable pair can be frustrating and a waste of cash that can be spent on kit elsewhere.